 Web Accessibility simply means that anyone can use your website including those with disabilities.
-Asking for your website to be built with accessibility in mind ensures your website is developed properly, to a standard that is loved not only by those with disabilities, but also by companies that love universal standards, like Google.
+A website built with web accessibility in mind ensures a properly developed website.
+That means to a standard that is loved not only by those with disabilities, but also by companies that love universal standards, like Google.
 Who doesn't want to be loved?
 Besides, why would any organization exclude anyone, throwing away potential revenue opportunities?

 And the great news?
-If your website's accessibility is baked in to the development process, your cost is minimal.
+If web accessibility is baked in to the development process, your cost is minimal.
 It's like putting chocolate chips into the cookie dough before you put them in the oven.

-We offer a range of accessibility services including:
+We offer a range of web accessibility services including:

 AODA and ADA Web accessibility testing and auditing

 We offer a range a services and reports that will indicate how accessible your website currently is.
-From simple reports to detailed site audits.
+Customers can purchase simple reports or detailed site audits.
 For detailed web accessibility audits, you'll receive an outline that includes what code needs to be remediated.
 We also now offer live user testing.

 Repairing existing websites for accessibility

 If a website is built properly and to web standards, perhaps it only requires a quick repair.
 Some websites are just too large to be rebuilt and a piece by piece approach is more appropriate.
-Before rebuilding a website, contact us to determine which approach would be better and more cost effective.
+Before rebuilding a website, contact us to determine which approach would make the most sense.